Mindanao State University–Iligan Institute of Technology: The MSU-IIT Debate Varsity (MIDV)

 The MSU-IIT Debate Varsity is the official debating organization of MSU-IIT.
 Starting out as the MSU-IIT Noble Debate Society (MINDS), it was officially recognized and renamed as a varsity in 2008.
 It represents MSU-IIT in various debating tournaments all over the country including the Mindanao Parliamentary Debate Championship, Visayas-Mindanao Debate Championship, National Debate Championship and Philippine Intercollegiate Debating Championship, as well as in various International debate tournaments.

 The Octava Choral Society (8va)

-MSU-IIT is the base of 8va.
-8va is a regional choral ensemble with a varied repertoire ranging from folk, Filipino ballads, classical ethnic, as well as, contemporary music.
+MSU-IIT is the base of 8va, a regional choral ensemble with a repertoire that includes folk, Filipino ballads, classical ethnic, and contemporary music.

 Integrated Performing Arts Guild (IPAG)

 IPAG is a resident theater company of MSU-IIT.
-It is an integrated dance and theater company in the Philippines which integrates the dance, music, and arts traditions of Mindanao.
+It is an integrated dance and theater company in the Philippines that integrates the dance, music, and arts traditions of Mindanao.
 Its signature dance theater format is based on the Pangalay, an indigenous dance form in the Sulu Archipelago.

 Kalimulan Cultural Dance Troupe (Kalimulan)

-Kalimulan is a resident dance troupe of MSU-IIT which specializes in indigenous and folk dances from Mindanao.
+Kalimulan is a resident dance troupe of MSU-IIT that specializes in indigenous and folk dances from Mindanao.
 The troupe's name Kalimulan is coined from Kalilang and Kaamulan to denote the communication and integration of the local Islamic and non-Islamic cultures.

+Silahis and College Publications

+Silahis is the main publication of MSU-IIT.
+The name Silahis means "the rays of the sun breaking through the clouds or a sunbeam" and as such serves as the source of illumination for students regarding relevant and significant concerns in the Institute.

+The institute colleges also house their own publications namely: